Product Design, Mobile UI

 Lead Designer & Design Mentor

-Co-founded the volunteer team of 3 designers and 1 researcher, mentored University of Washington grad students, & collaborated with Fred Hutch and Mobi development agency
+Co-founded the design team of 3 designers and 1 researcher, & collaborated with Fred Hutch Researchers and Mobi’s Development team

 Timeline